How to Change Your Life with Affirmations

 Once you accept the “willing to” affirmation as true, use the statement without its addition.

 Use first, second and third person.
 Examples:

 - “I, Jessie, easily imagine achieving my goals.”

 - “You, Jessie, easily imagine achieving your goals.”

 - “Jessie easily imagines achieving her goals.”

-Our beliefs are affected by external sources.
-So it’s helpful to use the affirmation from a third party’s viewpoint in addition to your own.
+So it’s helpful to use the affirmation from a third party’s viewpoint besides your own.

-Keep them realistic; affirming for goals or ways of being that are achievable and using affirmations that seem as if they could be true for you.
+Keep them realistic, affirming achievable goals or ways of being and using affirmations that seem as if they could be true for you.